YusufAAslan/Car-Gallery/README.md

-# Car-Gallery & Customizer
+# Car-Gallery & Customizer HTML5, CSS3, Bootstrap 5 JavaScript(jQuery for dynamic functionality)

 The Car Customizer Website allows users to explore, customize, and view car details interactively.
 It features a multi-step customization process, a dedicated car profile page, and a modern, responsive design.
-HTML5, CSS3, Bootstrap 5 JavaScript: Vanilla JavaScript (jQuery for dynamic functionality)

 # Features
 Multi-Step Customization Process: